 UPDATE: This article has been amended to take into account updated figures from the Office for National Statistics, which suggest that public expenditure per person in Northern Ireland was near par with Ireland in 2019–20.

 CLAIM: Public spending in Northern Ireland is 45% higher than it is in Ireland.

 CONCLUSION: INACCURATE WITH CONSIDERATION.
 Using public expenditure as a measure of public spending, total public expenditure per person in Northern Ireland in 2015–16 was 10% higher than in Ireland.
-More recently, it was lower than in Ireland.
+More recently, it was near par with Ireland.
 As a part of national output (GDP), government consumption contributed an estimated 45% more, per person, in Northern Ireland than it did in Ireland.
 But government consumption excludes aspects of spending, like investment in roads and social welfare.

 The Institute of Irish Studies at the University of Liverpool has produced two videos as part of its Civic Space initiative, one which presents pro-Union arguments and another which presents pro-unity arguments.
 This fact check investigates a claim in the original version of the pro-Union video, which stated, “public spending in Northern Ireland is 45% higher than in Ireland”.

 FactCheckNI contacted Liverpool University, which clarified that the statement is meant to be “45% higher per person”.